logo

 • Every known Linux distribution

-The file program is included in most UNIX systems today.
-Should you want or need to compile it yourself, or just want to see how it works, you'll find the latest version of the file command's source code at ftp://ftp.astron.com/pub/file/.
+Should you want or need to compile it yourself, or just want to see how it works, you'll find the latest released version of the file command's source code at ftp://ftp.astron.com/pub/file/.

 Twenty Years Before the File